hankfanchiu/minesweeper/README.md

 2. If at least one of the select tile's neighbors is a bombed, then only the select tile would be revealed, showing the number of bombed tiles that neighbor this select tile.

-An App Academy project to demonstrate recursion.
+An App Academy project to demonstrate recursion